 - Troubled Production: No major catastrophes, but this movie was made back in the early 90s, when digital effects were still in their infancy.
 This means that they had to stage the scenes down to the smallest detail, and any slight unplanned movement would ruin a take, which had the effect of exhausting the actors.
 Later on, Meryl said that while she was proud of the movie and her work in it, never again would she do a movie so effects-heavy.

-- Uncredited Role: Sydney Pollack portrays the E.R.
-Doctor in an uncredited role.
+- Uncredited Role: Sydney Pollack portrays the E.R. doctor who examines Madeline in an uncredited role.

 - Underage Casting: Though her character, Helen Sharp, is portrayed as a 50 year old woman during the majority of the film, Goldie Hawn was actually 46 years old when she shot this film.